 Specification by example is a collaborative approach to defining requirements and tests based on capturing realistic examples instead of abstract statements.

-This workshop teaches you how to apply specification by example to bridge the communication gap between stakeholders and implementation teams, build quality into software from the start, design, develop and deliver systems fit for purpose.
+This remote workshop with Gojko Adzic consists of 5 modules of 2.5 hours each, and it will teach you how to apply specification by example to bridge the communication gap between stakeholders and implementation teams, build quality into software from the start, design, develop and deliver systems fit for purpose.

 - Facilitating specification workshops

 - Avoiding the most common mistakes in product backlog refinement

 Module 3 – Given-when-then with style

 - Key patterns and practices when defining executable specifications